Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Subspace Removal Ablation

 \section{Subspace Removal Ablation}

-To validate our results, we run a consistency check by removing a behavior-specific subspace and testing whether other behaviors persist.
+To further validate our results, we run a consistency check by removing a behavior-specific subspace and testing whether other behaviors persist.
 If two behaviors rely on a single axis or shared features, removing one should erase or suppress the other; if they are distinct, the other should persist.

-\paragraph{Discriminability after subspace removal.} At each layer $\ell$ and for each behavior $b' \in \{\textsc{SyA}, \textsc{GA}, \textsc{SyPr}\}$, we build a behavior subspace $W_{b'}^{\smash{(\ell)}}$ by stacking the DiffMean vectors for $b'$ obtained from all available datasets and orthonormalizing them with SVD.
+At each layer $\ell$ and for each behavior $b' \in \{\textsc{SyA}, \textsc{GA}, \textsc{SyPr}\}$, we build a behavior subspace $W_{b'}^{\smash{(\ell)}}$ by stacking the DiffMean vectors for $b'$ obtained from all available datasets and orthonormalizing them with SVD.
 To remove the targeted behavior, we project residual states onto the orthogonal complement of this subspace,

 where $U_{b'}^{(\ell)}$ is the orthonormal basis of $W_{b'}^{(\ell)}$.
 We then compute linear scores $(\tilde h^{(\ell)} \!\cdot w_b^{(\ell)})$ for the other behaviors $b \neq b'$ and report test AUROC.